The photon PDF within the CT18 global analysis: Implications for photon-initiated processes at the LHC

 We start with high-mass Drell-Yan production, which has been extensively measured by both the CMS \cite{Sirunyan:2018owv} and ATLAS \cite{Aad:2016zzw} experiments at the LHC.
 Representative Feynman diagrams for this process are shown in Fig.~\ref{feyn:DY}.
 In our theoretical predictions, we generally assume the ATLAS 8 TeV fiducial cuts~\cite{Aad:2016zzw},

 in order to directly compare with data as illustrated below.
 The quantity appearing inside paraentheses in Eq.~(\ref{eq:DYfid}) indicates the transverse momentum cut on sub-leading leptons.
-The NNLO QCD and NLO EW\footnote{The NLO EW corrections include the single-photon-initiated (SPI) processes, $\gamma q\to \ell^+\ell^- j$ in Fig. \ref{feyn:DY}(b), which are estimated with the LUXqed \cite{Manohar:2016nzj,Manohar:2017eqh} in the CT18 global analysis \cite{Hou:2019efy}.} corrections are already examined in the CT18 NNLO global analysis as documented in Ref.~\cite{Hou:2019efy}.
-We repeat this same computation here, but now with single and double photon initiated contribution(s) --- {\it i.e.}, processes involving ligh-by-quark and light-by-light scattering as shown in Fig.~\ref{feyn:DY}(b) and (c) --- updated according to the various existing photon PDF calculations.
-The absolute differential cross section for production of Drell-Yan pairs, $\dd\sigma/\dd m_{\ell\bar{\ell}}$, is plotted in Fig.~\ref{fig:ATL8DYhiM}(a).
+The NNLO QCD and NLO EW\footnote{The NLO EW corrections include the single-photon-initiated (SPI) processes, $\gamma q\to \ell^+\ell^- j$ in Fig. \ref{feyn:DY}, middle diagram, which are estimated with the LUXqed \cite{Manohar:2016nzj,Manohar:2017eqh} in the CT18 global analysis \cite{Hou:2019efy}.} corrections are already examined in the CT18 NNLO global analysis as documented in Ref.~\cite{Hou:2019efy}.
+We repeat this same computation here, but now with single and double photon initiated contribution(s) --- {\it i.e.}, processes involving ligh-by-quark and light-by-light scattering as shown in Fig.~\ref{feyn:DY}--- updated according to the various existing photon PDF calculations.
+The absolute differential cross section for production of Drell-Yan pairs, $\dd\sigma/\dd m_{\ell\bar{\ell}}$, is plotted in the upper left of Fig.~\ref{fig:ATL8DYhiM}.
 In particular, we observe that, with increasing di-lepton invariant masses over the range $116\!<\!m_{\ell\bar{\ell}}\!<\!1500$ GeV, the absolute cross section monotonically decreases through $\sim$5 orders-of-magnitude.
-To better illustrate variations in the cross section of the electroweak corrections, we therefore normalize $\dd\sigma/\dd m_{\ell\bar{\ell}}$ to the NNLO QCD calculation as shown in Fig.~\ref{fig:ATL8DYhiM}(b).
+To better illustrate variations in the cross section of the electroweak corrections, we therefore normalize $\dd\sigma/\dd m_{\ell\bar{\ell}}$ to the NNLO QCD calculation as shown in Fig.~\ref{fig:ATL8DYhiM}, upper right.
 In this context, we see that NLO EW corrections are responsibly for an approximate $\sim$5\% negative effect around $m_{\ell\bar{\ell}}\sim1$ TeV.
 The inclusion of double-photon-initiated (DPI) processes, on the other hand, largely counteracts this effect, increasing the absolute cross section by a similar, $\sim$5\% shift within this $m_{\ell\bar{\ell}}$ region.